Resources for Expats, Travelers, and Entrepreneurs Navigating Life and Trade in Jamaica with the Jamaican dollar.

 Managing your money effectively while living and working abroad can be challenging, but there are several steps you can take to ensure that your finances are in order.

-By following these tips and managing your money effectively, you can reduce financial stress and enjoy your experience living or doing business in Jamaica.
+We have put together some key points to help managing your money effectively, you can reduce financial stress and enjoy your experience living or doing business in Jamaica.

 Jamaica has a relatively high cost of living.
 Expenses such as transportation, food, and housing can be expensive.
 Additionally, some goods and services, such as internet service and cellphone service, can be expensive as well.